Laudato si': Within the Roman Catholic Church

 The three bishops of Northern and Central California, Stephen Blaire, Armando Xavier Ochoa, and Jaime Soto, issued a joint statement that highlighted how climate change disproportionately affects the poor.
-"The Catholic perspective is that human and natural ecology go hand in hand," the trio said.
-"We are called to solidarity with the poor as well as stewardship of the Earth.
+It read in part: "The Catholic perspective is that human and natural ecology go hand in hand.
+We are called to solidarity with the poor as well as stewardship of the Earth.
 Our deep regard for the dignity of every person commands us to cultivate a climate of life where each of God's children thrive and join with creation in praising our Creator.
 This is the 'integral ecology' of which Pope Francis speaks."

 Bishop Richard Pates of Des Moines, Iowa, which has the first major presidential primary contest in the United States, called on candidates to show courage and leadership on the issue, saying "With presidential candidates already visiting us regularly, I encourage Catholics across our state, and all people of goodwill, to talk to them and ask not if, but how, they plan to work toward solutions to climate change."

-German Archbishop of Hamburg Stefan Heße praised the encyclical, calling it "valuable momentum for a worldwide ecological reorientation."
+German Archbishop of Hamburg Stefan Heße praised the encyclical, calling it "valuable momentum for a worldwide ecological reorientation".
 He commented further, saying:He makes it clear that urgent issues of the future for the whole world and for all human beings have to be solved.
 Without a radical change of mentality, it will not do.
 Thus he underlines that the problems that concern all can be solved only by all.Vaticanologist John L. Allen Jr., said in an analysis, "Laudato si seems destined to go down as a major turning point, the moment when environmentalism claimed pride of place on a par with the dignity of human life and economic justice as a cornerstone of Catholic social teaching.
 It also immediately makes the Catholic Church arguably the leading moral voice in the press to combat global warming and the consequences of climate change."

-Catholic Millennials have written widely giving their opinions of the encyclical.
+Catholic millennials have written widely giving their opinions of the encyclical.

 Criticism

 Samuel Gregg, director of research at the libertarian Acton Institute, has criticised "the sheer overreach that plagues" Laudato si.
 RealClearReligion editor Nicholas Hahn has said that "Good Catholics can disagree on how to combat climate change and shouldn't worry about being sent to the confessional if they drive a SUV."

-This criticism comes even though Francis took "care to locate his text firmly in the substantial body of teaching set out by previous popes", especially John Paul II and Benedict XVI.
+This criticism comes even though Francis took "care to locate his text firmly in the substantial body of teaching set out by previous popes", especially by John Paul II and Benedict XVI.

 In July 2015, Cardinal George Pell criticised Laudato si for associating the church with the need to address climate, stating:

 It's got many, many interesting elements.
 There are parts of it which are beautiful.
 But the church has no particular expertise in science ... the church has got no mandate from the Lord to pronounce on scientific matters.
 We believe in the autonomy of science.